 Cons: Some users may find the height of the monitor slightly lower than what they would like.

 3. HP Pavilion 21.5-Inch LED Monitor

-Pros: The HP is a full HD screen with 1920×1080 resolution and a dynamic contrast ratio of up to 8,000,000:1.
+Need a monitor for your kids?
+Only have a small space to place your external monitor?
+The HP Pavilion 21.5-Inch LED Monitor is for you.
+It features 2 million crystal clear pixels and a 178-degree wide viewing angle for a screen that brings your graphics to life.
+The HP is a full HD screen with 1920 x 1080 resolution and a dynamic contrast ratio of up to 8,000,000:1.
 With a focus on environmental and energy efficiency, the HP has mercury-free LED backlighting, Arsenic-free monitor glass, and low halogen.

 Pros: Afforable, compact size for small spaces, eco-focused design.